electro6666/Faza/README.md

 # Tools
 ![CHEESE!](toolimg.jpg)

-# you can run faza with command 'faza' in termux
+# you can run faza with command 'faza'